 How to Make Gluten-free Cinnamon Rolls

-- Dental floss: Use this dental floss hack to slice the rolls.
+Using this dental floss hack to slice the rolls has proven to be the best way to slice them.
 To do this, slide dental floss under the log of dough, criss-cross the floss over the top, and pull it in opposite directions to make a slice.

-Step 11: In a greased pan or a pan lined with parchment paper, place the rolls about 1 inch apart.
+- Step 11: In a greased pan or a pan lined with parchment paper, place the rolls about 1 inch apart.
 The rolls should not be touching but be close enough end up touching after they have risen.
 You also don't want them so crowded that they can't rise properly.
 Nine rolls fit perfectly in a 9-inch square pan.
 Use more than one pan if needed for the rolls to fit properly.
+(Sometimes when I roll them out I end up with more than 9 rolls.
+I don't see the point in wasting any, so I'll just grab another small pan to place the remaining rolls.)

-Step 12: Cover with plastic wrap and let the rolls rise in a warm spot until doubled in size, about 1 to 1 ½ hours.
+- Step 12: Cover with plastic wrap and let the rolls rise in a warm spot until about doubled in size, about 1 to 1 ½ hours.

-Step 13: After the rolls have risen, it's time to bake until golden brown.
-Make the frosting while the rolls bake and frost the rolls while they are still warm.
+- Step 13: After the rolls have risen, it's time to bake until golden brown.
+Make the frosting while the rolls bake.
+Then, frost the rolls while they are still warm.

 Make Ahead Instructions

 This recipe is actually quite flexible!
-Make and bake the rolls all in the same day or refrigerate them overnight.
-You can also freeze, if needed.
+You can make and bake the rolls all in the same day or refrigerate them overnight, see more details below.

 To Refrigerate Overnight: Make the rolls and allow them to rise.
 After they have risen, keep them covered and refrigerate.
-When you're ready to bake, allow the rolls to come to room temperature for at least 1 hour before baking for the best results.
+When you're ready to bake, allow the rolls to come to room temperature for about 1 hour before baking for the best results.

 You can also make the icing one day ahead and refrigerate.
 Pull it out of the refrigerator while the rolls bake to allow it to soften a bit before spreading onto the warm rolls.